Sunday, 28 April 2019

 as bombs fall behind them near the Haut Mesnil quarry

 The Air Officer Commander-in-Chief, Bomber Command, Air Chief Marshal Sir Arthur Harris, subsequently ordered an enquiry and produced a report on the incident.
 In it, he addressed the key issues under three basic headings that might be described as strategic, operational and tactical.
-The fundamental strategic issue was that Bomber Command was a strategic bomber force and was trained such – typically for night operations against urban and industrial targets in Germany that could hardly have been more different from the tactical support operations they found themselves conducting in Normandy.
+The fundamental strategic issue was that Bomber Command was a strategic bomber force and was trained as such – typically for night operations against urban and industrial targets in Germany that could hardly have been more different from the tactical support operations they found themselves conducting in Normandy.
 The Command was therefore trained primarily to operate in darkness, and it was not trained to fly in formation.
 In the dark, aircraft operated individually according to an overall plan, navigating by prescribed routes to the neighbourhood of their objective and bombing under conditions in which no details of the ground could generally be seen.
 Bombing was guided by pyrotechnic markers of varying types placed on or near the objective by Pathfinder aircraft.
 Subsequent corrections were made on the instructions of so-called Master Bombers.

 Neither the pilot nor the navigator had much view of the ground.
 The air bomber alone could direct the aircraft by means of map reading with reference to the ground beneath, but his training in this field was limited, mainly because the metier of the force was night bombing.
 Locating the aircraft’s position by map-reading from objects on the ground was normally impossible in darkness.